Du wahrer Gott und Davids Sohn, BWV 23: 1

-The opening movement, "Du wahrer Gott und Davids Sohn" (You true God and Son of David), is "a sinewy and somewhat enigmatic quintet" for soprano and alto voices (assuming the role of the blind man addressing Jesus) with low active oboes and continuo.
+The opening movement, "Du wahrer Gott und Davids Sohn" (You true God and Son of David), is "a sinewy [sic] and somewhat enigmatic quintet" for soprano and alto voices (assuming the role of the blind man addressing Jesus) with low active oboes and continuo.
 The movement is in adapted ternary form with an opening and closing "Italianate" ritornello.
 The soprano line includes a "drooping" motive, hinting at later harmonic and emotional development.
 There is a "thorny, even awkward juxtaposition of triple and duple meters" throughout the duet.

 2

 The tenor recitative, "Ach! gehe nicht vorüber" (Ah! do not pass by), is similar to that for bass in Jesus nahm zu sich die Zwölfe: they are both in major mode and accompanied by chordal strings underlying the vocal line.
 This movement adds an instrumental rendition of the melody of the closing chorale in oboe and violin.

 3

 The chorus, "Aller Augen warten, Herr" (All eyes wait, Lord), is, according to the musicologist Julian Mincham, "dance-like but not toe-tapping, major but not ebulliently so, employing the full chorus but restrained throughout".
 The form is a free rondo with interspersed extended episodes of tenor and bass duet.
 The opening includes the BACH motif.